 Philanthropic Giving Application Requirements

-OCWLA thanks its members and sponsors for their generous support and contributions in 2015, and looks forward to partnering with members, sponsors and the community, to carry forward the OCWLA’s commitment to the community, women in the legal profession, and all those who support their advancement.
+OCWLA thanks its members and sponsors for their generous support and contributions, and looks forward to partnering with members, sponsors and the community, to carry forward the OCWLA’s commitment to the community, women in the legal profession, and all those who support their advancement.

 The OCWLA Has Also Given Support To The Following Organizations